 Introduction to Vaping Stigma

+Stigma Associated with Electronic Cigarettes!
 Our society has strong views on most new, unique or uncommon activities.
 Vaping is no exception.
 It is similar to the mobile stigma that came about when mobile phones were first launched.
 The media get sales based on shocking data or reports – and when things are so new to the market.
 It is easy to fool unsuspecting readers into thinking their stories are fact.
 Let’s have a look at some of the comments publicised in recent months and compare with the scientific data behind those stories.
 This post lets you see what the true story should state, without any stigmas associated.

 Definition of Vaping Stigma

-Firstly, what is a stigma?
-Stigma is associated with anything in our society which is new, uncommon or different to the norm.
-Vaping news mostly has a stigma associated with it due to how recent it is to the market.
+Firstly, what is a stigma? this is associated with anything in our society which is new, uncommon or different to the norm.
+Vaping news mostly has a stigma with it due to how recent it is to the market.
 Vaping has grown hugely in popularity compared to smoking, and the press like to add an element of fear to make us pick up their papers.
 Stigma can act as a barrier to all kinds of health benefits if you have not had the chance to research beneath the surface level press releases.

 Ultimately, your opinion is the most important opinion to whether vaping is beneficial.
-You know best whether electronic cigarettes have improved your health and / or bank balance more than smoking did.
+You know best whether E-cigarettes have improved your health and / or bank balance more than smoking did.
 We certainly know it has improved ours.
 The improved health effects of quitting smoking for vaping made us so passionate about helping others to see the real benefit too.
 It is disheartening for us to hear anybody reciting inaccurate press release information as a reason for continuing smoking.
 This post hopes to present accurate, science-backed findings to help those unsure of any media, public comments or social media reports they have read.

 “You Don’t Know What’s In Them”